 Putting it all together, we have seen three ways to access files on your repo.
 Going from the least easy to edit to the most editable we have: GitHub.com, GitHub.dev, random-codespace-string.github.dev.
 Here is what these environments look like.

-By default, your codespace will use a 2-core processor, 8GB of RAM, and 32GB of storage, with a quota of 40 usage hours per month.
-This is fine for many tasks, but if you’re doing data analysis (Chapter 6) or formalized mathematics (Section 7.3) you may want some more resources at your disposal.
+As of January 2025, a default codespace will use a 2-core processor and 8GB of RAM, with a quota of 60 usage hours and 15GB storage per month.
+(This is increased to 90 usage hours and 20GB storage for Pro/Education users.)
+This is fine for many tasks, but if you’re doing data analysis (Chapter 7) or formalized mathematics (Section 8.3) you may want some more resources at your disposal.

 You can double (or quadruple, or \(8\times\text{,}\) etc.) your resources by “changing the machine type”.
 There are several ways to accomplish this, via https://github.com/codespaces/, or by typing “Change Machine Type” in the Codespace command pallette (accessed via Ctrl/Cmd+Shift+P).